yakhiyayeva/cryptonewsinrust/README.md

  Suggests supported cryptocurrencies

+# How It Works
+User enters a cryptocurrency name (e.g., bitcoin)

+App fetches:

+Market data like price and market cap

+Latest news articles

+Displays everything beautifully on the same page
 ## Usage

 To run this project locally, ensure that you have Rust installed.
 You can follow the instructions to install Rust [here](https://www.rust-lang.org/learn/get-started).